 - (4) Certification requirements: The County Mayor or designee shall implement eligibility criteria and procedures for entities to be certified as CSBEs based on regulations outlined in this section.
-Firms exceeding size limits established hereunder and under Appendix A [which can be found in the County Clerk's office attached to Ordinance Number 97-52] are not eligible - 1.
+Firms exceeding size limits established hereunder and under Appendix A [which can be found in the County Clerk's office attached to Ordinance Number 97-52] are not eligible for contract measures or participation in these programs. - 1.
 Small Business Development shall maintain [[and publish at least every other week]] an updated list of CSBEs, identifying each listed CSBE based on each Standard Industry Classification (SIC) category or North American Industry Classification System (NAICS) code and each specialty trade the CSBE is certified in, and noting what contracting participation level the firm is classified in.